mainmatter/playbook/src/project-procedure/digital-products/README.md

 This workshop requires input from all project stakeholders:

-- The business experts have unique expertise and understand best what goal a particular user story enables the user to achieve
+- The business experts have unique expertise and understand best what goal a particular feature concept enables the user to achieve
 - Designers have the expertise to understand which interaction design lets the user achieve the above goal in the most efficient way
-- Engineers can assess different alternatives for implementing a user story for their technical feasibility and associated effort
+- Engineers can assess different alternatives for implementing a feature concept for their technical feasibility and associated effort

-Each coherent feature of the application is represented by a user story.
-User stories enable one or more personas (as identified during the [product strategy stage](#product-strategy)) to perform a particular task in order to achieve a particular goal.
+Each coherent feature of the application is represented by a feature concept.
+Feature concepts enable one or more personas (as identified during the
+[product strategy stage](#product-strategy)) to perform a particular task in order to achieve a particular goal.

-For each user story, identify:
+For each feature concept, identify:

 - The navigational structure: screens or pages, dialogues, menus etc.
 - Interactive elements: buttons, inputs etc. that the user needs to trigger